ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Users are recommended to follow the:

 * `getting-started guide <../system/getting_started.html>`_ to get accounts, and allocations on DataFed
-* `installation instructions <../client/install.html>`_ to install the DataFed Python package on the machine(s) where they intend to use DataFed
+* `installation instructions <../client/install.html>`_ to install and configure the DataFed Python package on the machine(s) where they intend to use DataFed

 .. note::